neilmarion/swdmealfqr/README.md

 Sensible defaults are provided for other configuration options. **TODO**: link to the docs for the rest of the config.

+## Factories

+To make testing in your apps easier, `require 'yield_star_client/factories'` to import FactoryGirl factories.
+See that file for available factories.

 ## Examples ##

 **TODO:** More thorough usage examples.